SamuelEarl/fanny-pack-ui-old/README.md

 # Step 4: When necessary, update to the latest version from the global npm registry
-If you have installed this SvelteKit component library from the global npm registry, then all you need to do to get the latest version is run the following inside the directory that contains your `package.json` file:
+If you have installed JACL from the global npm registry, then all you need to do to get the latest version is run the following inside the directory that contains your `package.json` file:

 ```
-npm update "scl"
+npm update "jacl"
 ```

 * *https://docs.npmjs.com/updating-packages-downloaded-from-the-registry*